 Manufactured plant foods and fertilizers are really just a poor quality replacement for the high quality, nutrient-rich plant food that's literally falling into our yards every day.
 When we gather and remove the clippings and deadfall from our backyards, we're not only taking away the most nutritious and compatible food source from our plants, but as we throw these resources away we're also throwing away all the money we spend on fertilizers, plant foods, soil, etc.

 Composting is clean

 The good news is that we CAN have the best of both worlds if we learn to work with nature's process.
-We can have a neat clean and tidy yard while still being able to utilize the free food that our plants provide for themselves.
+We can have a neat, clean, tidy yard while still being able to utilize the free food that our plants provide for themselves.
 We do this when we create a composting system in our own yards.
 Simply by finding an inconspicuous area behind some hedges or in a hidden corner to pile our debris, we create an inexhaustible source of food for our many plants.
 When we gather and mix our yard clippings, chipped branches, dead leaves, and food scraps, we watch our soil and plant food being created before our eyes.

 This advantage makes the compost turnover rate surprisingly fast, and leaves little excuse not to have a compost area in every yard.
-Brent will actually find a suitable space for a compost area in his clients yards and can even create functional and aesthetically pleasing compost bins when desired.
+Brent will actually find a suitable space for a compost area in his clients' yards and can even create functional and aesthetically pleasing compost bins when desired.
 This is his way of being sure that no nutritious future plant food is tragically towed away to the dump.

 Composting is the way of the future

-Need help with your Organic Garden?
+Need help with your organic garden?